 Your introduction is mostly about you.
 The executive summary, on the other hand, revolves around the potential client’s needs and goals.
 This section should show the potential client that you understand exactly what they’re looking for and how this partnership will grow their overall success.
 Remember to focus on benefits that only you can offer; things the potential client hasn’t heard before.

 You can go into detail when explaining why and how you’ll be able to complete the work by the desired time frame.
 Also, you should support your argument by discussing similar jobs you’ve from the past.
-Why you were able to fulfill the previous client’s needs so effectively?
+Why were you able to fulfill the previous client’s needs so effectively?

 Section 4: Project Details